Achievable logoAchievable logo

 Fixed annuities

-As compared to a variable annuity, there are pros and cons.
-The pros - money grows at a guaranteed rate of return and the investor does not need to concern themselves with investment-related risks like market risk or interest rate risk.
-For conservative and risk-averse investors, this may seem like a suitable retirement option.
+The pros: the money grows at a guaranteed rate of return, and the investor doesn’t need to worry about investment-related risks like market risk or interest rate risk.
+For conservative, risk-averse investors, this can be an appealing retirement option.

 Equity indexed annuities